kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 ##### Integration tests

-* Test node registration with initial `readiness.k8s.io/` taints.
-* Test pod scheduling being blocked when readiness taints are present.
-* Test that the controller removes the readiness taint when the corresponding condition becomes `True`.
+* Test that the controller removes the readiness-taints when the corresponding condition becomes `True`.
 * Test that the controller adds the correct annotation after removing the taint.
-* Test that the controller does not re-add a taint after it has been removed.
+* Test that the controller does not re-add a readiness taint after it has been removed when the condition flaps.
 * Test existing scenarios with standard taints eg., `not-ready:NoExecute` for node timeout.

 ##### e2e tests